Cray-HPE/docs-csm/operations/iuf/IUF.md

 ## `iuf` CLI

-The `iuf` command line interface is used to invoke all IUF operations.
+The `iuf` command-line interface is used to invoke all IUF operations.
 The `iuf` command provides the following subcommands.

 | Subcommand  | Description                                              |
 | ----------- | -------------------------------------------------------- |